-The total volume of approved requests during the study period was 121,936 GWh.
-The total volume of refused requests during the study period was 491 GWh.
-The volume of approved requests was greater than the prior quarter and the volume of refused requests were less than the prior quarter.
+The total volume of approved requests during the study period was 164,494 GWh.
+The total volume of refused requests during the study period was 756 GWh.
+The volume of approved requests was greater than that of the prior quarter and of the same quarter of the prior year.
 The approval rate of transmission service requests has remained over 99 percent.
-Given the high percentage of approved requests compared to the low percentage of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.
+Given the increase in the volume of approved requests and the low percentage of refused requests, we do not find evidence that Duke restricted access to transmission capability in the quarter.